-In 1784 the Assembly directed that it be moved to Nixonton, and from 1785 to 1800 Nixonton was the County Seat.
-In 1799 Elizabeth (City) Town was named the county seat and on June 6, 1800, the first court was held there.
+In 1784, the General Assembly directed that the court house be moved to Nixonton, and from 1785 to 1800 Nixonton was the County Seat.
+In 1799, Elizabeth (City) Town was named the county seat and on June 6, 1800, the first court was held there.
 Elizabeth City was first called Redding, which was established in 1793.
 Redding was changed to Elizabeth Town in 1794, and Elizabeth Town was changed to Elizabeth City in 1801.
-It is the current county seat.
+It is the current county seat of Pasquotank County.

 The establishment of a ferry at the narrows in the 1770s was an important boost to the future site of Elizabeth City.
 The ferry quickly overshadowed earlier ferries across the Pasquotank River at sites both up and down river from the narrows.
 Collet's Map (1770) reveals that the road from Norfolk to Nixonton (then the only town in Pasquotank County) passed by the narrows, a path now generally followed by Road Street.
 A road also ran south from the narrows to Newbegun, a trading community now known as Weeksville.

-The tiny port of Nixonton, which became a center of Quaker commerce, was established on the Little River in Pasquotank County during the late 1740s.
+The tiny port of Nixonton, which became a center of Quaker commerce, was established on the Little River in Pasquotank County during the mid-1740s.